November 20, 2017

 AAAS is the world’s largest general scientific society and publisher of several highly regarded journals, including “Science.”
 Fellows are elected by their peers to honor their scientifically or socially distinguished efforts to advance science or its applications.

 “Mike is not only a great scientist, propelling us toward a much deeper understanding of how the brain accomplishes the miracle of vision, but he is also a phenomenal citizen and leader,” said Richard Scheines, dean of the Dietrich College.
 “His leadership in brain science, and of the department of Psychology, have been absolutely crucial in the rise of the college and the institution at large.
-I am delighted that AAAS has elected him as a fellow and very pleased that we can honor him with the Trustee Professorship of Vision Science.”
+I am delighted that AAAS has elected him as a fellow.”

 Tarr joined the CMU faculty in 2009 after spending 14 years at Brown University and six years at Yale University.
 He studies the neural, cognitive and computational mechanisms underlying visual perception and cognition.
 He is particularly interested in how humans effortlessly perceive, learn, remember and identify faces, scenes and objects, as well as how these visual processes interact with our other senses, thoughts and emotions.

 Tarr is also interested in the connection between biological and artificial intelligence, in particular, focusing on how high-performing computer vision systems can be used to better understand human behavior and its neural basis.
 Conversely, his models of biological vision may help inform and improve the performance of artificial vision systems.